As a business owner, are you worried that your business relies heavily on a key employee? If yes, consider getting key person insurance.

 The type of coverage you want

-Permanent life insurance does not come with an expiry date.
+Permanent life insurance does not have an expiry date.
 The coverage remains in force as long as you pay the premiums.
-Besides providing lifelong protection, your policy includes an investment component, called cash value.
+Your policy also includes an investment component, called cash value.
 The cash value earns interest or capital gains and grows tax-deferred.
 You can tap into it whenever you want by withdrawing money from it or taking a loan against it.

 The amount of coverage your company needs